zyedidia/knit/README.md

 on the system), should always be built (out-of-date), and quiet (does not print the command it executes).

+Note that Knitfiles are Lua programs with some modified syntax: special syntax using `$` for defining rules, and special syntax using `:=` for defining raw strings (no quotes) with interpolation.

 See the [docs](./docs/knit.md) for more information.

 See [examples](./examples) for a few examples, and see this repository's